d1One/NIPatcher/README.md

 <details>
   <summary>4 Codesign</summary>
-Codesign is also required due to Security stuff, since we modify the Plugins and/or application and some DAW's like Ableton Live check for this we need to codesign it s Ableton Live can sleep well at night and not be scared.<br>
+Codesign is also required due to Security stuff, since we modify the Plugins and/or application and some DAW's like Ableton Live check for this we need to codesign them so Ableton Live can sleep well at night and not be scared.<br>
 </details>

 <details>